Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

 \subsubsection{Finite detection efficiency and deterministic binning of `no-clicks'}

-As noted in the main text, for the purely lossy correlation \eqref{eq:lossy_corr2} we are unable to find a non-trivial upper bound on the two-way key rate~\eqref{eq:r_twoway_UB_mapEF}, $\rtwoway(A\leftrightarrow B)$, by resorting to the conditional mutual information $I(A:B|F)$ and heuristically searching over all possible stochastic maps $E \to F$ applied on Eve's variable.
+As noted in the main text, for the purely lossy correlation \eqref{eq:lossy_corr2} we are unable to find a non-trivial upper bound on the two-way key rate, $\rtwoway(A\leftrightarrow B)$ in \eqnref{eq:r_twoway_UB_mapEF} of the main text, by resorting to the conditional mutual information $I(A\!:\!B|F)$ and heuristically searching over all possible stochastic maps $E \to F$ applied on Eve's variable.
 However, we provide a non-trivial upper bound under an additional assumption that both Alice and Bob \textit{bin} their non-detection events $\varnothing$ in a deterministic fashion, that is, whenever a detection failure $\varnothing$ occurs they simply interpret it always as the 0-outcome (or equivalently always as 1).

 Such an assumption is motivated by the fact that the binning procedure of the inconclusive outcomes naturally arises in DIQKD protocols whose security is based on two-outcome Bell inequalities, both in one-way protocols~\cite{WAP20} and two-way protocols based on advantage distillation~\cite{TLR20}.
 As a consequence, the upper bound determined by us applies to all such protocols or, generally speaking, to any protocol in which the parties decide to deterministically bin their data before performing any other operations, also ones requiring two-way communication.
 Importantly, the binning is performed not only to test the Bell-violation, but also in the key-generation rounds.